 The Company maintains a foreign representative office located in Shanghai, China, which is responsible for the coordination of production, purchases and shipments, seeking out new vendors and overseeing inspections for social compliance and quality.

 The Company's products are warehoused and distributed from a facility located in Compton, California.
+The Company also utilizes third-party warehouses as needed to supplement the warehousing capacity at its Compton distribution facility.

 Product Design and Styling